nemonik/hands-on-DevOps/readme.md

 **NOTE**

-- Again, it is very possible a network anomaly may result in Ansible failing, if you can determine the role automation failed in you can comment out the proceeding roles proceeding the role the failure occured in and re-run the automation in the root of the project:
+- Again, it is very possible a network anomaly may result in Ansible failing, if you can determine the role automation failed in you can comment out the proceeding roles proceeding the role the failure occurred in and re-run the automation in the root of the project:
   ```bash
   vagrant up development --provision
   ```
-- To halt the `development` vagrant once provisioned and configured perfrom the following in the command-line:
+- To halt the `development` vagrant once provisioned and configured perform the following in the command-line:
   ```bash
   vagrant halt development
   ```
-- To restart the `development` vagrant once provisioned and configured perfrom the following in the command-line:
+- To restart the `development` vagrant once provisioned and configured perform the following in the command-line:
   ```bash
   vagrant up development --no-provision
   ```